amateur radio license required to operate

 source.
 Two back-to-back common power transformers safely feed AC into a bridge rectifier.
 The

-resultant DC ("B+") voltage is filtered and goes to the twin-tube oscillator, which is cathode-keyed.
+resultant DC ("B+") voltage is filtered and goes to the twin-tube oscillator.
+Since high voltage

 keying relay circuit is shown here.